Eirinintz/Public-library-internship-Sparta/README.md

 - 🐬 **MySQL** is another widely-used relational database system, known for speed and reliability, often used in web applications alongside frameworks like Django, PHP, or Node.js. ⚡🌐

+- 💻 **phpMyAdmin** is a free web-based tool used to manage MySQL and MariaDB databases through a browser 🌐.
+It provides a simple graphical interface that allows users to create databases, edit tables, add or delete data, and run SQL queries without using the command line 🚀.

 - 📊 **PostgreSQL** is a powerful open-source relational database system, known for stability, reliability, and advanced features.
 It works seamlessly with Django for storing and managing structured data. 🗄️✅

 - 🛠️ **pgAdmin** is a popular GUI tool for managing PostgreSQL databases, making it easier to create, query, and maintain databases. 👩‍💻🔍